 Instructions: Please fill out this sheet and submit it with your portfolio before the end of your last semester at WCU.
 Your portfolio should contain two writing projects that you consider the best examples of your work completed in undergraduate English courses.
 Selected items must include the following: (1) one ENG 400 seminar project and (2) one other English department research project (1,800-3,000 words; can be another ENG 400) of which you feel most proud.
-Please don't include any instructor's comments or grades, but you may revise any piece before submission.
-Compose an introduction (essay or letter) that addresses each item in the portfolio and explains the context as needed (course, assignment's expectations, instructions).
-Your introduction should discuss how the items in the portfolio represent your growth in the major.
-In addition, please reflect on your skill in finding, assessing, and incorporating outside sources and critical voices in your work.
-You are also encouraged to reflect more generally on your educational experience in the B.A. in English program at WCU.
+Please don't include any instructor's comments or grades, but you may revise any piece before submission

 Track (WRT/LIT)

 Graduation: semester and year

-ı tl se list the titles or assignment names for the formal essays included in
+the spaces provided below, plea ur portfolio. se list the titles or assignment names for the formal essays included in

-ou r portfolio.
+Order Title of Essay and/or Class for which Essay was Submitted

-ou or portfolio.
-Title of Essay and/or Class for which Essay was Submitted
+Coversheet Completed

-Title of Essay and/or Class for which Essay was Submitted Completed
+ENG 400 Seminar Essay

-Order
+Another English Dept. Researched Essay [No WRT].
+(1,800-3,000 words)